Governance

 Previously, Andrew served as Second Commissioner of Taxation at the Australian Taxation Office.
 He was also a Director-Partner at Greenwoods & Freehills for over 20 years, including Managing Director of the firm between 2006 and 2011 and has held senior roles in financial services companies.

 Andrew has a Bachelor of Business from the University of Technology, Sydney, a Graduate Diploma of Tax Law from Charles Sturt University and a Master of Laws from the University of New South Wales.
-He is also a Member of CPA Australia, Graduate Member of the Australian Institute of Company Directors, a fellow of the Governance Institute of Australia, a Chartered Tax Adviser (Life), and a member of the International Fiscal Association.
+He is also a Fellow of CPA Australia, Graduate Member of the Australian Institute of Company Directors, a Fellow of the Governance Institute of Australia, a Chartered Tax Adviser (Life), and a member of the International Fiscal Association.

 Andrew Mills headshot